 Shop around for the best deal.
 Stick with reputable companies.
 Often if it is too good to be true and they’re an unknown company, it just might be too good to be true!

 Pay your balance off each month whenever possible.

 This is the best way to save you money (which you can spend on other things, or better yet save or invest).
 There is a theoretical tax on your time and convenience has a high price.

 It’s best to only spend what you have, and whenever possible pay your credit card off at the end of each month.

 3. Keep your minimum balance low

 This will help control your spending habits.
 Keeping your credit maximum low gives you a ceiling to prevent overspending, and going into debt!

 Be careful, as credit card companies will constantly try to get you to increase your credit limit as they want you to overspend!

 By limiting the number of credit cards you have, you also limit the amount of debt you can accrue.

 It’s far better to have one card with reward points that you take advantage of, then ten cards with reward points you rarely use.
-My favorite rewards card for travel right now is the Barclaycard Arrival where you can get 40,000 bonus points for singing up worth $400 in travel.

 Many different things make up your credit score, but having too many cards can actually hurt your credit score.